matuteiglesias/journal/content/Automation/2025-05-21_Structured_Automation_and_Content_Strategy_Develop.md

 **🕒 16:30–20:00**
 **🏷️ Labels**: Automation, Content Management, Onboarding, Data Processing, Strategy
 **📂 Project**: Automation
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to explore and develop various strategies for automation and content management across different domains, including onboarding, content creation, and data processing.
+The session aimed to explore and develop various strategies for [[automation]] and content management across different domains, including onboarding, content creation, and [[data processing]].

 **Key Activities:**
 - Reflected on emotional and strategic dimensions of feeling blocked, emphasizing the need for decisive action.